Bylaws of Grizzly Peak Cyclists, Inc.

 (vi) Approving a plan of distribution of assets, other than cash, in liquidation when the corporation has more than one class of memberships outstanding;

-(vii) Approving any expense of more than one hundred dollars ($100).
-However, membership approval of expenses is not required for the following: (a) Bona fide Century expenses authorized by the Century Committee; (b) Ordinary recurring expenses incurred by an officer as part of his or her authorized duties after the initial authorization has been made; (c) Emergency expenses authorized by the Board of Directors under Article VII Section 1(b)(iv).
+(vii) Individual expenditures exceeding the budget line item by $300.00; or not a budgeted line item and exceeding $300.00; and total expenditures in a calendar month which exceed $1,000.00 unless within the budgeted line item amounts; will require approval at a members' meeting after reasonable advance notice of the amount and nature of the expenditure.
+Membership approval of expenses is not required for the following: (a) Bona fide Century expenses authorized by the Century Committee; (b) Ordinary recurring expenses incurred by an officer as part of his or her authorized duties after the initial authorization has been made; (c) Emergency expenses authorized by the board of directors under Article VII Section 1(b)(iv).

 (viii) Changing the types or lengths of membership available or the dues for any class, type, or length of membership.
 (Article IV Section 2.)

 c.
 Manner of Giving Notice.
-Notice of any meeting of members shall be given either personally or by mail, telegraphic or other written communication, charges prepaid, addressed to each member at the address of that member appearing on the books of the corporation.
+Notice of any meeting of members shall be given either personally or by mail, telegraphic, email, or other written communication, charges prepaid, addressed to each member at the address of that member appearing on the books of the corporation.

-The members physically present at a duly-called meeting with proper notice shall constitute a quorum for the transaction of business at a meeting of the members.
+The members, in any number, present at a duly-called meeting with proper notice shall constitute a quorum for the transaction of business at a meeting of the members.

 a.
 Eligibility to Vote.
 Persons entitled to vote at any meeting of members shall be members as of the date of the particular meeting.

 b.
 Manner of Casting Votes.
-Voting may be by voice, show of hands, or ballot, provided that any election of directors or principal officers must be by ballot if demanded by any member before the voting begins.
+Voting may be by voice, show of hands, or ballot (including electronic ballot), provided that any election of directors or principal officers must be by ballot if demanded by any member before the voting begins.

 c.
-Only Majority of Members Represented at Meeting Required, Unless Otherwise Specified.
-If a quorum is present, the affirmative vote of the majority of the members represented at the meeting, entitled to vote and voting on any matter (other than election of directors) shall be the act of the members, unless the vote of a greater number or voting by classes is required by California Nonprofit Corporation Law or by the Articles of Incorporation.
+Only Majority of Members at Meeting Required, Unless Otherwise Specified.
+The affirmative vote of the majority of the members at the meeting, entitled to vote and voting on any matter (other than election of directors) shall be the act of the members, unless the vote of a greater number or voting by classes is required by California Nonprofit Corporation Law or by the Articles of Incorporation.

 Proxy voting is prohibited.